-An Ombudsman is a neutral resource who investigates and settles disputes and resolves complaints.
-The Center for Tobacco Products (CTP) Ombudsman’s Office serves as a one-stop-shop for informal advice or consultation for stakeholders who have complaints or inquires.
+An Ombudsman (Ombuds) is a neutral resource that investigates and settles disputes and resolves complaints.
+The Center for Tobacco Products (CTP) Ombuds Team serves as a one-stop-shop for informal advice or consultation for stakeholders who have complaints or inquires.

-The CTP Ombudsman’s Office provides a “safe space” for stakeholders to voice their questions, concerns, or complaints about FDA regulation of tobacco products.
-Using our thorough understanding of Center operations, we can help to facilitate communications between external stakeholders and FDA staff.
+The CTP Ombuds Team primarily listens.
+We provide a “safe space” for stakeholders to voice their questions, concerns, or complaints about FDA regulation of tobacco products.
+We will ask clarifying questions, determine desired outcomes, discuss options forward, and help to facilitate communications between external stakeholders and FDA staff using our thorough understanding of center operations.

-The Ombudsman’s Office follows a code of ethics and operating principles drawn from those established by the Coalition of Federal Ombudsmen, the United States Ombudsman Association, and the International Ombudsman Association.
-If you contact the Ombudsman’s Office, we will keep your name, company, organization, or other identifying information confidential, unless your specific concern requires collaboration with an additional CTP office.
+All Ombuds follow a code of ethics and operating principles drawn from those established by the Coalition of Federal Ombuds, the United States Ombuds Association, and the International Ombuds Association.
+If you contact the CTP Ombuds Team, we will keep your name, company, organization, or other identifying information confidential, unless your specific concern requires collaboration with an additional CTP office.
 We will obtain your permission to share information and the specifications of your case.
 FDA has a very strict non-retaliation policy that protects stakeholder complaints about the Agency or any of its employees.

 Your information will no longer be kept confidential if required by law or a threat against yourself or another person is made.